Potential softening and eccentricity dynamics in razor-thin, nearly-Keplerian discs

 We now relax this assumption and examine the performance of different softening models in the vicinity of a sharp edge of the disc, where surface density drops discontinuously from a finite value to zero at a finite semi-major axis $a=a_{\rm edge}$.
 To that effect we analyze the behavior of secular coefficient $A_d$ computed using the formalism of \citet{hah03} (we verified that softening prescriptions of \citet{tou02} and \citet{tre98} give very similar results in the limit $\varsigma \rightarrow 0$) for different values of softening (results for $B_d$ are very similar) near the disc edge.
 Figure \ref{fig:f7} shows the run of $A_d$ near the inner edge $a_{\rm in}$ of the disc for particles both inside ($a_p < a_{\rm in}$) and outside ($a_p > a_{\rm in}$) the disc as predicted by the formalism of \citet{hah03}.
 The calculation assumes circular PL disc with $p=1$ and $\Sigma_0 = 100$ g cm$^{-2}$ extending between $a_{\rm in} = 1$ AU to $a_{\rm out} = 10$ AU, where we have set $a_0 = a_{\rm out}$ (Eq. \ref{eq:Sigmad_ed_PL}).

-The calculations based on \citet{hep80} invariably predict that the free eccentricity precession rate $A_d$, as well as $B_d$, should diverge as the sharp edge of the disc is approached. \citet{tre01} also found precession rate to diverge near the edge of a Jacobs-Sellwod ring \citep{jac01}.
+The unsoftened calculations based on \citet{hep80} invariably predict that the free eccentricity precession rate $A_d$, as well as $B_d$, should diverge as the sharp edge of the disc is approached (e.g. SR15, DR18). \citet{tre01} also found precession rate to diverge near the edge of a Jacobs-Sellwod ring \citep{jac01}.
 This is indeed the case as shown by the dashed curve computed using SR15.